akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

 1. Select the attribute type:
  ![image](../img/ReferenceEntity_AddAttribute_Type.png)
     - **Text**: for text or text area attributes
-    - **Reference entity simple link**: to link a record to only one entity record
+    - **Reference entity single link**: to link a record to only one entity record
-    - **Reference entity multiple link**: to link a record to several entity records
+    - **Reference entity multiple links**: to link a record to several entity records
     - **Single option**: to define a list of options with a single choice
     - **Multiple options**: to define a list of options with multiple choices
-1. If the attribute type is a **reference entity simple/multiple link**, select the reference entity to link to this attribute in the list
+1. If the attribute type is a **reference entity single/multiple link**, select the reference entity to link to this attribute in the list
 1. Tick `Value per locale` if your record could have different values per locale for this attribute
 1. Tick `Value per channel` if your record could have different values per channel for this attribute
 1. Click on `Save` button